 Will scents mix if I store different candles together?

-Not physically, but you might perceive a blended smell if strong fragrances are stored too close together.
-If you're sensitive to scent, store intense fragrances separately.
+Not physically—the wax won't blend.
+But you might perceive a mixed smell if strong fragrances are stored too close together uncovered.
+If you're sensitive to scent, store intense fragrances separately or keep them covered.

 Final Thoughts: Small Habits, Big Difference

-Storing candles well isn’t complicated—but it makes a big difference.
-Whether you’re a dedicated collector or a casual scent lover, these small steps help preserve the beauty, fragrance, and longevity of your candles.
+Storing candles well isn't complicated, but it makes a real difference.
+Whether you're a dedicated collector or a casual scent lover, these small steps help preserve the beauty, fragrance, and longevity of your candles.

 To recap: